lamarquise/printf/README.md

 Ok so i have a define for when the num passed is 0 (not sure why) Ok the very specific case where num = 0 and prec = 0 you display nothing for the number

+%+4d if d smaller in len than 4, and positive, you should end up with 4 char printed in total: space + 2 numbers (this is not tested but PFT)
+Ok here's something weird, where there's a neg number but no '+' flag and there is a space, it is ignored as though there were a '+' flag...
+Solution: neg still 0 if pos and -1 if neg number, but not factored into len imediately.
+Instead, we calculate plen relative to the len which represents the number of digits only, then we add 1 if there is a sign, + or -.
+This new len is used to calculate wlen and everything else.
+The main diference is that we now treat pos num with + flag the same as neg num.